Awhikax/ZBot/docs/perms.rst

 Manage Emojis
 -------------

 Allows the bot to add, rename or delete emojis from the server.
-Unused at the moment.
+Used for: `emoji <moderator.html#emoji-manager>`_

 Manage Webhooks